 Rule #1: Post at least 2 times a day.

 This number varies based on social media platforms, but in general, engagement thrives off consistent posting.

-Your audience wants to see posts every day, multiple times a day.
+Your target demographics want to see posts every day, multiple times a day.
 At a minimum, we recommend posting 2-4 times per day.

 Keep reading to learn the specific amount of times to post for each of the six social media platforms.

 Rule #2: Post in the morning, afternoon, and evening.

 Again, this is different for all social media platforms, but generally speaking, users are most active when they first wake up, in the afternoon, after work, and around dinner time.

 These times apply to every social media platform but the specific times do vary.
 Learn the specific times to post on each of the six social media platforms below.

 Rule #3: All you need is text, a visual, and hashtags.